Find Affordable College Courses

 462 Yearly Graduations

-The most popular school in the United States for IS students seekinga master's degree is University of Maryland Global Campus.
+The most popular school in the United States for is students seekinga master's degree is University of Maryland Global Campus.
 Roughly 58,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,072 per year.
-For the 2020-2021 academic year, 462 master's degrees were handed out to IS majors at UMGC.
-Of these students, 42% were women and 60% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,632 per year, while in-state graduate students, on average, pay $9,432 per year.
+During the most recent year for which we have data, 462 people received their master's degree in is from UMGC.
+Around 65% of these students were from an underrepresented racial-ethnic group, and 46% were women.
+Data shows that UMGC graduates that hold this degree go on to make a median salary of $71,873.

 #2